 When it comes to BFCM PPC strategies, the first thing to understand is that competition during the next couple of weeks will be intense.
-That means you have to reevaluate your platforms, budgets, bids and goals before Thanksgiving weekend, ensure you get the best coverage for your budget and can optimize in real-time.
+That means you have to reevaluate your platforms, budgets, bids, and goals before Thanksgiving weekend, ensure you get the best coverage for your budget, and can optimize in real-time.

 With competition so high, there is no getting around the fact that you are going to have to spend more to make more.
-However, it is important to follow this strategically to ensure you’re not blowing your full budget five hours into Black Friday Cyber Monday (BFCM) weekend.
+However, it is important to follow this strategy to ensure you’re not blowing your full budget five hours into Black Friday Cyber Monday (BFCM) weekend.

 It is also important to mention that one 2017 consumer study by Deloitte found that 50% of shoppers were shopping for themselves (in other words, looking for great deals on products that weren’t gifts) during the holiday season.
 This means that they were looking for great deals before and after the traditional busy days.
 The same study found that 54% of holiday shoppers did so AFTER Thanksgiving weekend, and one in five shoppers spent over 20% of their budget after December 23rd.

 What could this mean in terms of your BFCM PPC Strategy?

 It means you need a clear objective, budget, and promotion strategy for Thanksgiving weekend; but that’s just part of your holiday PPC strategy.
 You need a plan that ensures you have the budget to cover those campaigns running before, during, and after Black Friday and are getting the best results for your spend.